WooCommerce Setup

 Environment Variables Reference

 You do not need to edit .env manually.
-The WooCommerce Settings modal writes all environment variables automatically when you click Save Configuration - including store credentials, payment gateway keys, and the site URL.
+The WooCommerce Settings modal merges the required environment variables when you click Save Configuration.

 The generated .env file contains: